 She stepped forward, smiling still, and now he could see her plainly: her round face, her almond eyes, the bleached streaks in her hair.
 She was even wearing her wedding ring again.
 "Hi baby."

 "I came to see you."

 Her smile flickered for a moment.
-"Ken, it's me.
-It's Lydia."
+"Ken, it's me."

 "Who are you?"

 And then she disappeared, winking out like an extinguished light.
-But Kenneth felt a draft on his back, and a fluttering sound.
-He turned and there it was, with its wings and two great, burning eyes, eyes that bathed Kenneth in red light, making him cover his face and bury his head against the ground.
+But Kenneth felt a draft on his back, like the fluttering of wings.
+He turned, and there was the black shape, with its wings and burning eyes.
+Kenneth covered his face and bury his head against the ground.
 There was a voice like a million buzzing insects: